'They've all got it Infamy'

 Rearrange the following into a well-known phrase or saying, 'tu Brute et'.

-But on the Roman richter scale of the mad and the bad, Julius was more a moderate-to-strong rumble, rather than a San Andreas Fault.
-Although Julius was clearly power hungry, later Emperor's Caligula and Nero were the ones who demanded absolute power to allow them to do pretty much do anything they wanted, particularly if it involved extremes of debauchery and murder.
+But on the Roman richter scale of the mad and the bad, Julius was more a moderate-to-strong rumble.
+He was was clearly power hungry but later Emperor's Caligula and Nero were the ones demanding absolute power to do pretty much anything they wanted, particularly if it involved extremes of debauchery and murder.

 And since we like pretty weird tales, we thought why not bring these two into our story?